djaodjin/drop/docs/tutorials.rst

     # Application variables
     ssh_port: *Public port on which SSH daemon listens*
+    vpc_cidr: *network addresses for vpc*
+    dbs_subnet_cidr: *subset of network addresses dedicated to databases*
+    web_subnet_cidr: *subset of network addresses dedicated to web servers*
     tag_prefix: *All resources will be prefixed by tag_prefix*
     castle_gate_name: *Security group for http servers*
     courtyard_name: *Security group for the worker machines*
     kitchen_door_name: *Security group for backstage servers*
     vault_name: *Security group for the databases machines*
     watch_tower_name: *Security group for the smtp servers*
-    domain_name: *Domain name for your organization*
-    webapp: *name of the web application to deploy*
-    ldapPasswordHash: *hash of the root password for LDAP*

     # Directories on local machine
     identities_dir: *Where keys and certificates could be found*

-    # URLs to fetch code repositories
+    # Credentials and configuration that must be available to setup scripts
     remote_src_top: *Root of where git repositories are found*
     remote_dservices_repo: *where the deployment scripts can be found*
+    domain_name: *Domain name for your organization*
+    webapp: *name of the web application to deploy*
+    ldapPasswordHash: *hash of the root password for LDAP*

     $ cat $VIRTUAL_ENV/etc/ansible/hosts
     [local]